Guess the Future!

 ESL Future Simple Game - Grammar: Matching, Forming Sentences - Group Work

-ESL Future Simple Game - Grammar: Matching, Forming Sentences from Prompts - Group Work In this engaging future simple game, students respond to 'be going to' statements by matching suitable comment prompts and saying complete sentences with 'will' or 'won't' to make positive or negative predictions.
-In groups, students take turns picking up a statement card, reading it aloud and placing it face-up on the table, e.g. 'I am going to write a book.'
-All the students then race to find a suitable comment card to respond to the statement.
-When a student finds a matching comment, they pick it up and use the prompt on the card to make a positive or negative reply using 'will' or 'won't', e.g. 'I'm sure everyone will read it.'
-If the other students agree that the comment matches and uses the future simple correctly, the student wins and keeps the two cards.
-If not, the student is out of the round, and the other players continue to race to find a suitable response card.
-The game continues until all the statement cards have been matched.
-The student with the most cards at the end of the game wins.
+ESL Future Simple Game - Grammar: Matching, Forming Sentences from Prompts - Group Work In this rewarding future simple game, students practice making predictions with 'will' in response to 'be going to' plans.
+In groups, students take turns picking up a 'be going to' card, reading it aloud and placing it face-up on the table, e.g. 'I am going to give my teacher a gift.'
+All the students then race to find a suitable 'will' card to respond to the sentence.
+When a student finds a matching prediction, they pick it up, and use the prompt on the card to make a prediction using 'will', e.g. 'Your teacher will smile.'
+If the other students agree that the prediction matches the sentence and uses the future simple correctly, the student keeps the two cards.
+If not, the student is out of the round, and the other players continue to race to find a suitable prediction card.
+The game continues until all the 'be going to' cards have been matched.
+The student with the most pairs of cards at the end of the game wins.

 I think you will...